 Please book the option that’s right for you.

-It was announced on May 13th that the new Dementia Care Centre will be officially called Patty’s Place in honour of local physician, Dr. Patty Plaxton!
+The new Dementia Care Centre is named Patty’s Place in honour of local physician, Dr. Patty Plaxton!

 Patty is living with early onset dementia – a diagnosis that she refuses to let define her.
 Inspired by her resilience, her friends and family started a grassroots campaign to name the centre after Patty to celebrate her commitment to caring for this community.
-They were able to raise $1.5M, which will help fund the construction of the new centre.
+They raised $1.5M, which helped fund the construction of the new centre.